mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

 UDS Knowledge Base
 ==================
-This part of documentation is meant to provide a technical support for every user of `UDS package <https://github.com/mdabrowski1990/uds>`_ so you can better understand the code, but also UDS protocol itself.
+This part of documentation is meant to provide a technical support for every user of `UDS package <https://github.com/mdabrowski1990/uds>`_ so you can better understand the UDS protocol itself.

 .. toctree::
   :caption: Table of Contents